-- a.
-Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one). - Not applicable- The State does not impose a limit on the amount of waiver services except as provided in Appendix C-3. - Applicable The State imposes additional limits on the amount of waiver services.
+Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

+Applicable - The state imposes additional limits on the amount of waiver services.

+authorized for one or more sets of services offered under the waiver.